Our second stop of the day was the Museum of Nazi Surrender, known by the French as the ‘Musee de la Reddition’, in Reims.

 On Monday, 7 May 1945 at 2.41 am in the War Room of General Eisenhower’s supreme headquarters (S.H.A.E.F.), which occupied part of what was Reims’ technical college, the Allied Forces put an end to the Second World War in Europe by obtaining the unconditional surrender of the Third Reich’s armed forces.
 This momentous news was broadcast simultaneously the following day, 8 May, at 3 pm in the capital cities of the allied nations.
 The site was subsequently turned into a museum in 2005, including its Salle de la Signature (Signing Room), which has remained intact.

-Most people that visit Reims flock to the famous catherdal, where France’s kings were crowned, without realizing that this historic world War II surrender museum is also located in Reims.
-If you ever find yourself in Reims, be sure to see the cathedral and the surrender museum!
+Most people that visit Reims flock to the famous catherdal, where France’s kings were crowned, without realizing that this historic World War II surrender museum is also located in Reims.

 We spent about an hour in the ‘Musee de la Reddition’ and then we began our drive to Compiegne.